mdasberg/ng-apimock/README.md

 ### Howto use recording functionality
 You can record API calls in NgApimock.
 This is usefull if you have a live API, and want to create mocks for them.
 You turn on Recording in the header Record (checkbox), and start calling the API.
-Requests are recored for each mock.
+Requests are recorded for each mock.
 You can zoom in up to Request Response information.
 The response data can be used in mock files, described earlier.

 ## Contributing